Fitzroy Maclean – Eastern Approaches – First Edition 1949

 In stock

 First edition, first printing.
-Published by Jonathan Cape in association with The Book Society in London, 1949.
+Published by Jonathan Cape, London, 1949.
 This is a very good copy.
 The dust wrapper is clean and with slight rubbing at the edges, being slightly soiled in places.
-There is some light separation at the top and tail of the spine, though perhaps rubbing is more accurate.
-It has been neatly price clipped, but retains the original 15s. price.
+There is a dark patch to the tail of the spine.
+It is not price clipped, retaining the original 15s. price.
 The boards, in the original publisher’s red cloth, are free from notable chips and marks and the gutters intact.
-Each of the illustrations and maps are present and the internals are free from inscriptions.
+Each of the illustrations and maps are present and only a neat name and date to the front endpaper.
 Overall, this is a very good copy of an increasingly scarce title.

 A memoir of the author’s early career.
 It is divided into three sections: his life as a junior diplomat in Moscow and his travels in the Soviet Union, notably the forbidden zones of Central Asia; his exploits in the British Army and SAS in North Africa; and his time with Josip Broz Tito and the Partisans in Yugoslavia.